 - Requiring employees to sign non-compete agreements, work-for-hire agreements, confidentiality agreements, and non-solicitation agreements;

 - Conducting exit interviews to remind employees that the obligations of non-compete, non-solicitation, or confidentiality agreements remain in place even after their term of employment ends.

-If you suspect that a former employee is using your client list and you want to take legal action, consult an experienced business litigation attorney.
+If you suspect that a former employee is using your client list or sharing confidential information and you want to take legal action, consult an experienced business litigation attorney.
 Proving that a former employee is using your client list will not be sufficient.
 You must also prove that the client list was either obtained by improper means or disclosed without express or implied consent.
 Once that is established, you may then request an injunction to stop the defendant from using your trade secret and recover damages including, in some cases, attorney’s fees.

 Before it gets to that point, be mindful of the measures you have in place to protect the secrecy of your client lists and other trade secrets.
 “It’s a lot easier to have an attorney advise on the front end and have enforceable non-complete, non-solicitation and non-compete agreements in place, then to try to find a way to protect your trade secrets through litigation.”

 If you are a victim of trade secret misappropriation, or if you wish to take action now to protect trade secrets, our team at Hendershot Cowart P.C. is available to guide you through to the next steps.
 Call us at (713) 909-7323 to schedule a consultation.